Graduate program director

 all graduate students in all graduate programs at VCU

 The Richard T. Robertson School of Media and Culture prepares effective and skilled communicators through quality instruction, advising and student services, based on real-world applications.
 Through research, professional service and scholarship in applied communications, the school advances the knowledge and practice of a multidisciplinary and evolving media environment.
 The school values truth, ethics, creativity, innovation, collaboration, cultural diversity, shared governance and community engagement.

-Graduates of the fast-track strategic public relations concentration of the Master of Science in Mass Communications are a new generation of communications professionals who are able to function in high-level management positions and apply sophisticated strategic thinking to accomplish organizational objectives.
+The M.S. in Mass Communications with a concentration in strategic public relations trains a new generation of communications professionals who are able to function in high-level management positions and apply sophisticated strategic thinking to accomplish organizational objectives.

 |MASC 671 Strategic PR in a Digital Environment||3|

 |MASC 683 Strategic PR in the Global Environment (study abroad)||3|

 |MASC 694 Strategic PR Campaign Design and Implementation||3|

 |Financial electives (Choose courses from list 1 below.)||3|

 |Theory and application electives (Choose courses from list 2 below.)||3|